vrrdnt/vrrdnt.co/content/_index.md

 ---
-lead: "Basic, simple and minimal Hugo theme"
+lead: "posts and documentation about computer stuff"
 ---

-This is a demo of the `not-much` theme, built with Hugo, and is intended to be trouble-free.
-Explore it to see what `not-much` has to offer.
+i write about computers and technology. most of it is documentation and explanation of programs and services i use.

-💡 Check the [about page](./about) to learn more about this theme.
+💡 check the [about page](./about) to read about me.